simonesilvestroni/m2m-website/_posts/2006-06-27-ruff-trigger-playstation2-game.md

 featimage-height: 720
 permalink: /work/sound-design/ruff-trigger-playstation2-game/
 ---
+> Great co-worker!
+Very careful, serious and responsible, never superficial, with a wide knowledge of the Apple world, and all that’s connected to audio engineering.
+Highly recommended.
+> <cite>**Daniele Pieroni**, [Senior Game Developer Relations Engineer at Intel Corporation](https://www.linkedin.com/in/danielepieroni/)</cite>

 Hired by Playstos Entertainment in January 2000, I stayed for five years, helping to shape their debut title, _Ruff Trigger: The Vanocore Conspiracy_.
-The company didn't have a defined plan for the game audio, so within a few months **I turned a decent-sized room into a full-fledged studio**, capable of handling the workflow of an audio team.
+The company didn't have a defined plan for the game audio, so within a few months **I turned a decent-sized room into a [full-fledged studio](#the-studio)**, capable of handling the workflow of an audio team.

 ## Adaptive soundtrack